updated: 4:45 p.m., 5:01 p.m., 10:30 p.m.

 Millburn police report that by 2 p.m., at least 20 trees had come down and power is out throughout town.

-Haimoff, along with county and state officials, advised residents to stay of the roads.
+Haimoff, along with , advised residents to stay of the roads.
 "It's best if everyone just stays indoors," she said.

 The Department of Public Works is working today, Haimoff said, and the town has hired outside contractors to cut trees off of power lines.
 In addition, police, firefighters and Millburn-Short Hills Volunteer First Aid Squad are all working with additional personnel.